BabitMF/bmf/README.md

-# Babit Multimedia Framework

-***BMF(Babit Multimedia Framework, BabitMF)** is a universal multimedia processing framework launched by [**ByteDance**](https://www.bytedance.com/en) that provides a concise and easy-to-use cross-language interface, flexible scheduling and scalability.
-It dynamically expands, manages and reuses the atomic capabilities of video processing in a modular way, and builds high-performance multimedia processing links in a graph/pipeline manner or implements engineering integration by directly invoking individual processing capabilities*

-*Our collaborative contributor includes [**NVIDIA**](https://www.nvidia.com/), and we have our own official website, welcome to browse and put forward your valuable opinions: https://babitmf.github.io/*

-## About BMF
-BMF helps multimedia users easily and efficiently implement projects in production environments. the cases used BMF cover video transcoding, video frame extraction, video enhancement, video analysis, video interpolation, video editing, video conferencing, VR, and etc. Currently, hundreds of millions of videos are processed using BMF daily.
-During the implementation of these business scenarios, BMF's functional diversity, ease of use, compatibility, stability and performance have been fully polished.
+# BMF - Cross-platform, customizable video processing framework with strong GPU acceleration

+**BMF (Babit Multimedia Framework)** is a cross-platform, customizable multimedia processing framework developed by [**ByteDance**](https://www.bytedance.com/en).
+With over 4 years of testing and improvements, BMF has been tailored to adeptly tackle challenges in our real-world production environments.
+Now it's widely used in ByteDance's video streaming, live transcoding, cloud editing and mobile pre/post processing scenarios.
+More than 2 bilion videos are processed by the framework everyday.

+Here are some key features:

+- Cross-Platform Support: Native compatibility with Linux, Windows, and Mac OS, as well as optimization for both x86 and ARM CPUs.

+- Easy to use: BMF provides Python, Go, and C++ APIs, allowing developers the flexibility to code in their favourite languages.

+- Customizability: Developers can enhance the framework's features by adding their own modules, thanks to its decoupled architecture.

+- High performance: BMF has a powerful scheduler and strong support for heterogeneous acceleration hardware.
+Moreover, [**NVIDIA**](https://www.nvidia.com/) has been cooperating with us to develop a highly optimized GPU pipeline for video transcoding and AI inference.

+- Efficient data conversion: BMF offers seamless data format conversions across popular frameworks (PyTorch/OpenCV/TensorRT) and between hardware devices (CPU/GPU).

+Dive deeper into BMF's capabilities on [our website](https://babitmf.github.io/) for more details.

 ## Quick Experience
-In this section, we will directly showcase the capabilities of the BMF framework around five dimensions: **Transcode**, **Edit**, **Meeting/Broadcaster**, **CPU+GPU acceleration**, and **AI**.
+In this section, we will directly showcase the capabilities of the BMF framework around five dimensions: **Transcode**, **Edit**, **Meeting/Broadcaster**, **GPU acceleration**, and **AI Inference**.
 For all the demos provided below, corresponding implementations and documentation are available on Google Colab, allowing you to experience them intuitively.

 ### Transcode
 This demo describes step-by-step how to use BMF to develop a transcoding program, including video transcoding, audio transcoding, and image transcoding.
 In it, you can familiarize yourself with how to use BMF and how to use FFmpeg-compatible options to achieve the capabilities you need.